 - Put back the side panels, flip the power on and turn the computer on.
 It will probably take a few seconds longer than usual, but it should boot up, and the BIOS will report a new CPU in place.

 That’s it!
-You now have a new processor inside your computer, prepared to handle any task you throw at it.
+You now have a new processor inside your computer, ready to handle any task you throw at it.